Along with the world’s soil and oceans, rainforests and tropical rainforests contain the highest concentrations of biodiversity on Earth

 Globally, tropical tree canopy loss has almost doubled over the past decade (weforum.org)

-These are some of the main steps we have synthesised and paraphrased from a Weforum.org article, that outlines steps that Costa Rica took to bring deforestation to zero, and increase canopy cover:
+We have synthesised and paraphrased some potential solutions and explanations of those solutions from a Weforum.org article, that outlines steps that Costa Rica took to bring deforestation to zero, and increase canopy cover:

 Restrict the number of logging permits